EARLY LIFE

 Paine spent a total of six terms at the R.C.A. between October 1915 and 4th July 1919 and graduated with the degree A.R.C.A.
 His studies were interrupted by the War when in 1917 he was conscripted into the Admiralty Inspection Section.
 He was said to have learned a lot about gun cotton.
 One anecdote survives from that time.
 When the war ended he was in a car going past the famous ‘Cat & Fiddle’ near Buxton, the second highest pub in England, with ‘a dull admiral’.
 The admiral exclaimed, ‘Hurrah!
 Hurrah!’ which Paine evidently found very amusing.
 He never took himself too seriously and was amused by pomposity in others.

-On 1st July 1920 Paine married Marian (‘Marie’) Jane Nelson at St. Stephen’s Green Church in Dublin, an Irishwoman aged 30 whom he probably met in Glasgow.* The Irish conductor and composer Havelock Nelson (1917-1996) was her nephew.
+On 1st July 1920 Paine married Marian (‘Marie’) Jane Nelson at St. Stephen’s Green Church in Dublin, an Irishwoman aged 30, a fellow student at the R.C.A.
+The Irish conductor and composer Havelock Nelson (1917-1996) was her nephew.
 Paine’s mother, Fanny, was a witness.
+It seems likely that his father did not attend.
+Nelson Paine said that for Paine’s father his son marrying ‘an Irish girl . . . was the last straw!’
 His residence is given as Burwin, Accresfield Road, Pendleton Manchester.
-They had one child, a son, Charles Nelson Paine.
+They had one child, a son, Charles Nelson Paine, born in 1923.
 It was not a happy marriage.
 The story was told that while he was out one Sunday Maria’s sister and her husband came to visit.
-Paine was painting a portrait and his brother-in-law (cf. post December 17, 2017) drew a moustache on it.
+Paine was painting a portrait and his brother-in-law (cf. post ‘Buoyant Chairs’ December 17, 2017) drew a moustache on it.
 This, apparently, was the last straw.
-Paine packed up and left.
-Nelson was six or seven years old and lived in straitened circumstances with his mother at Dunlaogherie.
-Thereafter he had very little connection with his father.
+Paine packed up and left (1928).
+Marian returned to Ireland in the summer of 1930 with Nelson, then aged 7, and lived at Dunlaogherie.
+Thereafter Paine had very little connection with his father.

-Following his graduation from the R.C.A. in 1919, aged 24, CP was appointed Head of the Department of Applied Arts at Edinburgh College of Art with the brief of re-organising the department, the beginning of a distinguished career.
+Following his graduation from the R.C.A. in 1919, aged 24, Paine was appointed Head of the Department of Applied Arts at Edinburgh College of Art with the brief of reorganising the department, the beginning of a distinguished career.

 This entry was posted in Uncategorized.
 Bookmark the permalink.